 Alec Finlay: Mesostic Remedy 2009

 A ‘mesostic’ is composed of horizontal word branches emerging from the trunk of a name.
-Finlay’s mesostics have been published in Mesostic Remedy, a book published by Jupiter Artland in which the poems are accompanied by illustrations of each flower by the artist Laurie Clark.
+Finlay’s mesostics have been published in Mesostic Remedy, a book published by Jupiter Artland in which the poems are accompanied by illustrations of each flower by artist Laurie Clark.

 Alongside Mesostic Remedy, Jupiter Artland’s permanent collection includes another artwork by Finlay titled A Variety of Cultures.